KDE/kdewin-installer/readme.txt

 -  packager: stripping of dll's which are in use results in deleting the related dll.
    Please make sure no one uses a dll when using the -strip option

--  gui-installer: installing dll's which are in use cancels installing of the related package

--  gui-installer: switching back to the mirror setting page when in package selecting page may result in package displayed twice or more.

 -  gui-installer: changing compiler type is not possible when install root is changed to a location where no packages are installed
    -> run 'del "%APPDATA%\kde\installer.ini" ' on command line and restart installer

--  gui-installer: is is not possible to deselect eigen and gmm package

 TODO
 ====